nknapp/handlebars-ng/packages/@handlebars-ng/specification/README.md

 The whole specification is very much work in progress.
 Apart from specs and tests, the following things are still missing:

 - A lot of markdown-styling is still missing.
-The [MarkdownLayout.astro](src/layouts/MarkdownLayout.astro) is used by pages and missing styles should be added there as we proceed with the spec.
+The [SpecLayout.astro](src/layouts/SpecLayout.astro) is used by specification pages and missing styles should be added there as we proceed with the spec.
 - We should generate a JSON file that contains the same data as the export of the specification module.
 It can then be used by implementations in other languages.